gridbugs/hackmd-posts/ocaml-lsp-learning.md

 find external libraries?

-To get some more information about how OCaml-LSP works I enabled logging in my language server client.
-In LanguageClient-neovim I added the following to my `~/.config/nvim/init.vim`:
+To get some more information about how OCaml-LSP works I enabled logging in my language server client (LanguageClient-neovim) by adding the following to my `~/.config/nvim/init.vim`:
 ```vim
 let g:LanguageClient_loggingFile = expand('~/.vim/LanguageClient.log')